 I usually follow the “Natural Planning” approach from Getting Things Done (GTD) methodology of David Allen to accomplish my tasks with various hacks and tweaks (some of my own, some come from third-party contributions).

-My approach involves a lot of personal “fine-tuning“, deriving from 21+ years of experience in business environments and 45+ years of personal commitments in various personal, family, social, business, productivity, efficiency, learning, training, consulting, and other objectives.
+My approach involves a lot of personal “fine-tuning“, deriving from 23+ years of experience in business environments and 45+ years of personal commitments in various personal, family, social, business, productivity, efficiency, learning, training, consulting, and other objectives.

 Why The Applications And Tools Approach?

-Having led an, as usual, over-scheduled life, I have to find ways to manage everyday tasks with a consistent way in order to achieve an equilibrium between business and personal life.
+Having led an, as usual, over-scheduled life, I have to find ways to manage everyday tasks in a consistent way to achieve an equilibrium between business and personal life.

 How Do I Choose?

-- Google applications & Tools – Cross platform (Google Chrome, Gmail, Tasks, Calendar, Docs, Reader and search in everyday basis for mail, information searching, scheduling, task management, storage, reading, etc.)
+- Google Applications & Tools – Cross-platform (Google Chrome, Gmail, Tasks, Calendar, Docs, Reader and search in everyday basis for mail, information searching, scheduling, task management, storage, reading, etc.),

-- Microsoft applications in Windows (typically Outlook [for mail, scheduling, task management, agendas planning, etc.], Word, PowerPoint, and Excel for carrying out the most of my workload) and the counterpart, LibreOffice in Mac and Ubuntu)
+- Microsoft applications in Windows (typically Outlook [for mail, scheduling, task management, agendas planning, etc.], Word, PowerPoint, and Excel for carrying out the most of my workload) and the counterpart, LibreOffice in Mac and Ubuntu),

 - TextExpander in Mac OS X and PhraseExpress in Windows (for auto text functionality, indispensable when you have a lot of texts to write)

 - Workflowy.
 Workflowy is one of the best outliners around and the best way to organize your ideas, thoughts, and work process.
 Must see!

 - Zoom.
 One of the best solutions for providing video chat and conferences, online meetings, and live webinars.
 I also use it all the time.